mongodc/presentations/presentation/1_slides/slide.md

 !SLIDE
 # Upcoming Webinars

-* How Banks Use MongoDB as a Tick Database - Tomorrow!
+* MongoDB 2.4 Feature Demo and Q&A on Geo Capabilities - Tomorrow!
-* Understanding Storage for Performance and Data Safety - 28 Feb
+* NoSQL as the New Normal - 23 April
-* General Technical Overview of MongoDB - 7 Mar
+* MongoDB 2.4 Feature Overview and Q&A on Security - 25 April

 .notes http://10gen.com/events